Jake Miller (pitcher): Personal life

 Miller was born in 1898 in Wagram, Ohio.
 At age 20, he was living in Pataskala, Ohio, and attending Ohio State University.
 He briefly served in the United States Army (October to December 1918) during World War I. Miller's entry in the Ohio State yearbook for his senior class noted his major as chemical engineering, that he had played two seasons on the varsity baseball team, and that he was a member of Delta Tau Delta fraternity.
 In February 1942, he was living in Columbus, Ohio, and working for the Universal Concrete Pipe Company there.
 He died in Venice, Florida, in 1975 at age 77.
 A younger brother was fellow major league pitcher Russ Miller (1900–1962).

 Name

-Miller's World War I draft registration card listed his name simply as "Walter Miller", which is how be signed it.
+Miller's World War I draft registration card listed his name simply as "Walter Miller", which is how he signed it.
 On his World War II draft registration card, his name was listed and signed as "J. Walter Miller", which is how his name appeared in the college yearbook at Ohio State for his senior class, and how contemporary newspaper reports commonly referred to him.
 Research by members of the Society for American Baseball Research (SABR) indicates that his full name was Jacob Walter Miller.